 You can get support at Drupal website, as well as Stack Exchange and other popular websites.

 Drupal is great for big and serious websites and for companies that can afford to hire full-time administrators and developers.
 For example, the White House website runs on Drupal.
-We wouldn’t recommend that you use Drupal for all the reasons we mention above because you’ll get discouraged.
+For smaller businesses that can’t justify that kind of ongoing expense, we recommend avoiding this option.

 How To Choose The Right CMS For You

 All of these content management systems have their own advantages.
-If you go searching on the internet in an effort to find a definitive answer, you’ll be stuck and run into opposing opinions on all three platforms and everyone will say that their CMS is the best.
+If you go searching on the internet in an effort to find a definitive answer you’ll run into opposing opinions on all three platforms and everyone will say that their CMS is the best, and perhaps get stuck.
 Like always, there’s no universal answer.
 The solution that is the best for you will depend on your unique situation and what exactly you need.
-One of the most important factors to consider when making your choice is how much time are you prepared to spend learning the platform and then maintaining it after that.
+One of the most important factors to consider when making your choice is how much time you are prepared to spend learning the platform and then maintaining it after that.

-For people who are looking to quickly set up a simple website for their small business, WordPress is a perfect choice.
+For people who are looking to quickly set up a website for their small to medium business, WordPress would ordinarily be your first choice.

 Joomla might be a better choice for medium sized websites or for those who need something like social network as well.

-Drupal is the best solution for very large and complex websites which will require extensive features and customization.
+Drupal is perhaps the best solution for very large and complex websites which will require extensive features and customisation.

 Note that if you are not tech-savvy, then WordPress is probably going to be the best for you because is the easiest to set up and use.